ECarbone-ec001/expressvpn-python-cli/README.md

 expressvpnctl logout
 ```

-NOTE that you will have to activate `expressvpn` again if you logout.
+NOTE that you will have to activate `expressvpn` again if you log out.
 NOTE To use connection commands in the CLI, either the ExpressVPN GUI client must be running, or background mode must be enabled.

 ## Python bindings